learn-co-curriculum/dsc-logistic-regression-in-scikit-learn-lab/README.md

 ```

 ## Fit a model
-Fit an intial model to the training set.
-In SciKit Learn you do this by first creating an instance of the regression class.
+Fit an initial model to the training set.
+In sci-kit learn you do this by first creating an instance of the regression class.
 From there, then use the **fit** method from your class instance to fit a model to the training data.

 ```python